 Climb a short flight of steps which brings you up to a narrow lane, just wide enough for the people living in the smart houses around here.
 Keep going straight ahead ignoring turnoffs.
 After 10 minutes the lane descends to a wider road.

 Be careful on the main road and turn left.
-Following the road around the tight bend.
+Follow the road around the tight bend.
 Just around the bend you will see a private drive veering off left through orange trees to a house.
-Just after a slight left bend soon after fork left up a paved path which leads up to the house.
-The path zig zags up to the house and you might wonder if you have right of way at first as it goes through the property to a lane beyond.
+Just after a slight left bend fork left up a paved path which leads up to the house.
+The path zigzags up to the house and you might wonder if you have right of way at first as it goes through the property to a lane beyond.